 - Define the Relationship.
 If you’re moving in with a stranger or friendly acquaintance, you need to decide what you’re both really looking for—a live-in friend, or merely someone who pays half the rent?
 That’s not saying you may not grow into friends as time passes, but your living situation can become strained and toxic if your expectations aren’t aligned.

 Ready to move in?
-Contact the experts at Gotham Mini Storage and move your extra belongings into a secure, climate-controlled unit today!
+Contact the mini storage experts at Gotham Mini Storage in Manhattan and move your extra belongings into a secure, climate-controlled unit today!